aregsar/aregsarblog/blog/2020/use-mysql-cli-to-connect-to-mysql/index.md

 mysqlsh --sql -h 127.0.0.1 -P 3306 -u myname -pmypassword -D mydb
 ```

 > Note: mysqlsh has some issues creating a user on my macOS installation.
-It is primarily used a client to connect to managed Digitalocean instance using `tls://` scheme.
+It is primarily used a client to connect to managed Digitalocean instance.

 ## Database information